shreyabiradar07/op-pr-check/README.md

 ## Description

 The Kruize operator simplifies deployment and management of Kruize on Kubernetes and OpenShift clusters.
-It provides a declarative way to configure and deploy Kruize components including the core autotune service and UI through Custom Resource Definitions (CRDs).
+It provides a declarative way to configure and deploy Kruize components including the core Kruize service and UI through Custom Resource Definitions (CRDs).

-For examples of running Kruize and the operator, see [kruize-demos](https://github.com/kruize/kruize-demos).
+For examples of running Kruize and the operator, see [kruize-demos](https://github.com/kruize/kruize-demos/tree/main/monitoring/local_monitoring).
 You can customize the YAML file (found in config/samples) to deploy with your preferred options.

 ## SEE ALSO

-* [autotune](https://github.com/kruize/autotune) - Main Kruize service providing resource optimization recommendations
+* [Kruize Autotune](https://github.com/kruize/autotune) - Main Kruize service providing resource optimization recommendations
 * [kruize-ui](https://github.com/kruize/kruize-ui) - Web interface for Kruize
 * [kruize-demos](https://github.com/kruize/kruize-demos) - Example deployments and demonstrations

 ## Getting Started

 ### Prerequisites
-- Go version v1.24.0+
+- Go version v1.21.0+ (tested with v1.22.5)
 - Docker version 17.03+
 - kubectl version v1.23.0+
 - Access to a Kubernetes v1.23.0+ or OpenShift 4.x+ cluster